pxlAurora/TagMaster/README.md

 npm run standalone-dev
 ```

 Or in userscript mode without HMR for testing as an actual userscript.
-This works with the `tagMaster.user.dev.js` script.
+This works with the [`tagMaster.user.dev.js`](http://127.0.0.1:8080/tagMaster.user.dev.js).
 Running in this mode may require manually purging the userscript resource cache on every update:

 ```sh
 npm run dev